7 Wedding Colour Palettes That Will Define 2026

 • Best for: Fall and winter weddings, barn venues, intimate gatherings under 100 guests

-• Ontario love: Made for vineyard weddings in Prince Edward County or Niagara — the wine-country setting writes the mood board for you
+• Venue tip: Made for vineyard and winery weddings — the wine-country setting writes the mood board for you

 The thing that makes moody berry work is the light colours mixed in.
 Without the dusty rose and champagne, it feels heavy and dark.
-Those lighter tones in your bridesmaid dresses, napkins, and mixed into the florals keep the palette breathable and romantic instead of gloomy.
+Those lighter tones in your bridesmaid dresses, napkins, and florals keep the palette breathable and romantic instead of gloomy.
+It's a palette that earns its moodiness — and then rewards it.

 4. Sunset Paloma — Warm Reds, Pinks, and Burnt Orange